shadowrunners/Evelyn/README.md

 ## About

 Aeolian is an open-source Discord Bot and a safe alternative to bots that are heavily paywalled.
-This branch is running on Discord.js v13 and a v14 version is currently in development.

 ## Features